 BNPL is a cashless payment option that allows customers to spread their payments into installments without a credit check.
 This option can potentially increase a business’s bottom line by encouraging larger purchases.

-Q: Are there any fees associated with Cashless Payments?
+Q: Are there any fees associated with cashless payments?

 Yes, most non-cash transactions come with fees associated with payment processing.
 The specific fees can vary depending on the payment processor and the type of cashless payment method used.